Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 - FastBufferWriter and FastBufferReader both wrap `NativeArray<byte>`, allowing us to take advantage of extremely fast `Allocator.Temp` and `Allocator.TempJob` allocations to create temporary buffers.
 - Neither FastBufferReader nor FastBufferWriter inherits from nor contains a `Stream`.
 Any code that currently operates on streams will have to be rewritten.
 - FastBufferReader and FastBufferWriter are heavily optimized for speed, using aggressive inlining and unsafe code to achieve the fastest possible buffer storage and retrieval.

+## INetworkSerializable

+A new `BufferSerializer` class wrapping `FastBufferReader` and `FastBufferWriter` will replace the existing `NetworkSerializer` to provide the same two-way interface as the existing `NetworkSerializer`, and is rewritten as a **ref struct** so that no allocation overhead is incurred in calling the `INetworkSerializable`'s `Serialize()` method.
+A **ref struct** is chosen instead of a normal struct to avoid the pitfalls associated with having mutable structs and forgetting to pass them with the ref keyword - we can manage this with `FastBufferReader` and `FastBufferWriter` because those are internal and we can rely on our ability to understand the implications of using them as structs, but our end users may be less experienced and may inadvertently pass this forward to calls that do not take the value by ref.
+A `ref struct` is always passed by reference rather than copied, but does have the disadvantage of being limited to the stack frame - so we can't use it for `FastBufferWriter` and `FastBufferReader` because we persist those.

+`BufferSerializer` has an additional advantage (or disadvantage, depending on your viewpoint) compared to `FastBufferWriter` and `FastBufferReader`: since it's intended to be used by our end users, it performs bounds checking on every operation and throws exceptions if attempting to read or write out of bounds.
+This, combined with the `IsReader` if-checks, will make `BufferSerializer` slower than `FastBufferReader` and `FastBufferWriter` - but for advanced users, we can expose `FastBufferReader` and `FastBufferWriter` and allow the user to use them directly if they choose (with all appropriate warnings about them delivered).

+## Custom Messages

+Custom messages will still go through CustomMessagingManager, but the interface for custom messages will change to replace `NetworkBuffer` with `FastBufferWriter`, and the `UnnamedMessageDelegate` and `HandleNamedMessageDelegate` signatures will change to receive `FastBufferReader` instead.
+This has the benefit not only of providing our users with a fast option for reading and writing, but also of enforcing for the user that all of their message reads are sanitized by `FastBufferReader`'s `VerifyCanRead()`, helping our users avoid security issues with custom messages.

+Custom messages are themselves an item that exists only for very advanced users, so unlike `INetworkSerializable`, we won't provide the higher-level `BufferSerializer`, but instead will trust them with `FastBufferReader` and `FastBufferWriter` directly, just as we already trust them with `NetworkBuffer` directly.

 # Drawbacks